 Green Line: 100% natural

-In reality, squares found printed on tubes are merely marks used in the printing process.
-They are referred to as “eye marks” and read by a sensor in the manufacturing process in order to detect and align squeeze tubes.
+In reality, squares found printed on tubes are merely marks used in the manufacturing process.
+They are referred to as “eye marks” and read by a sensor in order to detect and align squeeze tubes.

 Typically, the color of the square is also a color of something else being printed on that side of the tube.
 Tubes of Crest toothpaste, for example, often have blue writing and matching blue eye marks on the back of the product.

 Squares printed on tubes have absolutely nothing to do with the chemical makeup of the product inside.
-It is merely a mark used by sensors in the manufacturing process.
+It is merely an eye mark used by sensors in the manufacturing process.
 The color of the eyemark is typically chosen from the available colors used in the artwork on the tube.